yegor256/blog/_posts/2015/mar/2015-03-22-takes-java-web-framework.md

 I believe the logic here is clear.
 We either return an empty iterator or an iterator with an instance of `TkStatus` inside.
-If an empty iterator is returned, `TsFork` will try to find another fork in the collection that actually gets an instance of `Take` in order to produce a `Response`.
+If an empty iterator is returned, `TkFork` will try to find another fork in the collection that actually gets an instance of `Response`.
-By the way, if nothing is found and all forks return empty iterators, `TsFork` will throw a "Page not found" exception.
+By the way, if nothing is found and all forks return empty iterators, `TkFork` will throw a "Page not found" exception.

 This exact logic is implemented by an out-of-the-box fork called `FkRegex`, which attempts to match a request URI path with the regular expression
 provided:

 {% highlight java %}
-final class TsApp extends TsWrap {
+final class TkApp extends TkWrap {
-  private static Takes make() {
+  private static Take make() {
-    return new TsFork(
+    return new TkFork(
       new FkRegex("/status", new TkStatus())
     );
   }
 }
 {% endhighlight %}

-We can compose a multi-level structure of `TsFork` classes; for example:
+We can compose a multi-level structure of `TkFork` classes; for example:

 {% highlight java %}
-final class TsApp extends TsWrap {
+final class TkApp extends TsWrap {
-  private static Takes make() {
+  private static Take make() {
-    return new TsFork(
+    return new TkFork(
       new FkRegex(
         "/status",
-        new TsFork(
+        new TkFork(
           new FkParams("f", "json", new TkStatusJSON()),
           new FkParams("f", "xml", new TkStatusXML())
         )